Add lean muscle and burn body fat faster with gym machines

 Using your gym’s fixed-path resistance machines and cable machines is a great way to learn the key movement patterns of the main weight lifting exercises in a safe and controlled way.
 That’s because machines are configured to allow only movement in a fixed path, so you can only lift and lower the weight in the correct way.

 Build muscle on gym machines!

-Using gym machines not only teaches you how to lift weights correctly.
+Using gym machines, such as the shoulder press machine or the chest press machine not only teaches you how to lift weights correctly.
 They are also very effective for building muscular size and strength, and forger a stronger mind-muscle connection.
 That’s a really important part of adding lean muscle to build the bigger and stronger body you want.

 Another big advantage of gym machines is that they increase your confidence levels.
 So you can soon advance to the free weight gym moves that use dumbbells, barbells – such as the barbell bench press – kettlebells and other free-moving equipment.
 And, crucially, have a good idea of the weight you should use for each lift.

 Read on to discover how you can use gym machines to build muscle, burn fat and build the better body you want!

 Machines allow movement only along a fixed path, which makes them an effective tool for targeting specific muscles with heavy weights.

 Why do gym machines make lifting heavier easier?

 While free weights are an essential element in any quality muscle-building programme, you’re only as strong as your weakest link.
 That’s usually the small, stabilising muscles around a joint.
 When you use free weights you are limited by the strength of these stabilisers, but that’s not the case with machines because of their fixed movement pattern does the stabilising for you, so you can lift heavier safely to push a particular muscle to its limit.